mars-terraforming-research/TerraScreen/README.md

 The particle screening tool is a radiative transfer code suitable to simulate representative Martian atmospheric and surface temperature in the presence of natural or engineered aerosols.
 Instructions are provided below to compile and run the code.

-Also check-out the TerraScreen's dashboard for a summary of the results [mars-terraforming-research.github.io/TerraScreen](https://mars-terraforming-research.github.io/TerraScreen)
+Results for several aerosol designs are provided through TerraScreen's dashboard: [mars-terraforming-research.github.io/TerraScreen](https://mars-terraforming-research.github.io/TerraScreen)

 # Quick start guide